-Well-known beaches on Ios island are the beaches of Mylopotas, Magganari -7 sandy beaches with picturesque harbors and an international celebrity destination-, Ormos, Tzamaria and Balmados and Alakmata, Kilima, Plunocho.
+Well-known beaches on Ios island are the beaches of Mylopotas, Magganari -7 sandy beaches with picturesque harbors, and an international celebrity destination-Ormos, Tzamaria, Balmados, and Alakmata, Kilima, and Plunocho.
 Near Ormos are the beaches of Kolitsani and Koumbara.

-Wherever you choose to go on the island of Ios, it is certain you'll have the time of your life!
-It is no coincidence that in recent years Ios competes with Mykonos for the title of the Greek island with the best party vibe!
+Wherever you choose to go on the island of Ios, you'll undoubtedly have the time of your life!
+It is no coincidence that Ios has recently competed with Mykonos for the title of the Greek island with the best party vibe!

 Paros - credits: PitK/SHutterstock.com

-Combining a vibrant nightlife with incredible beaches, a folklore character and incredible landscapes, the island of Paros is a favored destination of many, both locals and visitors, due to its diverse character and unmatched beauty; there is always something to do in Paros and that something is always fun!
+Combining a vibrant nightlife with incredible beaches, a folklore character, and stunning landscapes, the famous tourist island of Paros is a favored destination of many, both locals and visitors, due to its diverse character and unmatched beauty; there is always something to do in Paros and that something is always fun!

-Although the number of visitors to Paros has increased in recent years, and it being one of the most popular islands of the Cyclades, it retains its charm over time and one can discover the Cycladic beauty of the island through labyrinthine cobbled streets, small clearings with the bougainvilleas, white houses that sparkle under the sun and the endless blue all around.
-Paros' beaches are phenomenal.
+Although the number of visitors to Paros has increased recently, and it is one of the Cyclades' most popular islands, it retains its charm over time.
+One can discover the Cycladic beauty of the island through labyrinthine cobbled streets, small clearings with the bougainvilleas, white houses that sparkle under the sun, and the endless blue all around.
+In addition, Paros' beaches are phenomenal.

 If you're up for dancing at a beach bar to the point of exhaustion, you'll go straight to Punta Beach on the east side of the island or to the first part of Santa Maria, near Naoussa.
-If you want something organized, but relatively calm, opt for the famous Kolimbithres or Ai-Giannis and the Monastery, but also the Molos with the golden sand and tamarisk trees.
-If you want to swim free from anything that prevents the body from coming into contact with water and the sun, go straight to Laggeris.
+Suppose you want something organized but relatively calm.
+In that case, you can opt for a few beaches: the famous Kolimbithres or Ai-Giannis and the Monastery, and the Molos with the golden sand and tamarisk trees.
+If you want to swim free from anything that prevents the body from coming into contact with water and the sun, go straight to Laggeri.

 The heart of the nightlife of Paros beats in Naoussa.
 The setting is complemented by boats, small churches, and the colors of the sky and the sea that change every moment of the day.
 There, you will go to eat at the best restaurants on the island and have drinks in many different bars for every taste.